 One reason for this skeptical attitude towards the impact of electricity in developing countries is that as friend of mine used to say, “Electricity by itself is nothing more than a dangerous wire.”
 The service being purchased is not really electricity at all, but such benefits as cooling, lighting, communications, cooling, heating, and socializing.
 Electricity is a means to an end and not the end itself.
 It also should be noted that electricity can be provided through a grid as is the case in most of the developed world, or through decentralized generation that often is based on renewable energy.

 Some years ago I completed a book on this subject called Electric Power for Rural Growth.
-I just recently published the second edition.
+In 2014 I published the second edition.
 There also has been a comprehensive review of The Welfare Impact of Rural Electrification in the World Bank by the Independent Evaluation Group.
 For evaluating the impact of improved and less expensive lighting for rural households, there is an interesting economic four page article by Henry Peskin that explains the theory of consumer surplus and how it is applied to evaluating the benefits of rural electrification in A Primer on Consumer Surplus.
 For a more comprehensive work on this subject the original study that applied this approach to rural electrification was pioneered in study called Rural Electrification and Development in the Philippines.

 For the more statistically inclined there are some recent papers just published on The Welfare Impact of Rural Electrification in Vietnam and Bangladesh.
 According the Vietnam paper, based two surveys in 2002 and 2005 households who adopt electricity experience improvements in the school attendance of their children.
 Electricity is used immediately for television viewing and of course for electric lighting making it easier to read, socialize, and enjoy the evening hours.
 In some cases this can lead to improved incomes as lighting makes possible running small businesses in the home.